hitachi-rd-yokohama-sato/deep_saucer/neuron_coverage/tensorflow_native/README.md

 ### 3. Invoking from DeepSaucer

-Execute from?DeepSaucer?assuming the following directory structure
+Execute from DeepSaucer assuming the following directory structure
 ```text
 Any Directory
 |-- deep_saucer_core